cinghie/wordpress-starter-pack/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.2.6: WebP - Trailing slash file creation issue in PHP 8 and incorrect static method calling causes parse Error in PHP 5.6.36; a recommended update for all.
+* 3.2.9: Added the ability to import and export settings, fixes various bugs - a recommended update for all